Duke Libraries

 • one prize for third- and fourth-year students

-• one prize for fourth-year students submitting honors theses
+• one prize for fourth-year students who submit honors theses

 Selection Criteria

-Papers shall be judged based on students’ effective use of library resources and research procedures, as evidenced by the following:
+Papers are judged based on students’ effective use of library resources and research procedures, as evidenced by the following:

-• sophistication, originality, or unusual depth or breadth in the use of library collections, including, but not limited to, printed resources, databases, primary sources, and materials in all media
+• sophistication, originality, or unusual depth or breadth in the use of library collections, including (but not limited to) databases, materials in all media, primary sources and printed resources

-• exceptional ability to locate, select, evaluate and synthesize library resources and then use and cite them in the creation of a project in any media that shows originality and/or has the potential to lead to original research in the future
+• exceptional ability to evaluate, locate, select and synthesize library resources and then use and cite them in the creation of a project in any media that shows originality and/or has the potential to lead to original research in the future

 Application Guidelines